 Dougherty Family College at the University of St. Thomas provides an alternative pathway to college completion for students who are under-prepared academically and who face financial barriers in attending a traditional four-year college.
 DFC describes itself as a “lean and reliable incubator for undervalued academic talent” who have the capacity and motivation to thrive in college but who need extra financial, social, and educational supports to do so.
 Students at DFC enroll in an accredited, two-year associate’s degree program at the University of St. Thomas, receive substantial wrap-around services, and are counseled to continue their education at a four-year institution.

 EMERGE Community Development – Career Training Program

 EMERGE Community Development provides workforce services and operates three social enterprises in the Twin Cities with locations in North Minneapolis and Cedar Riverside.
 Its workforce programs include work readiness and foundational job skill training, job placement, financial wellness, youth employment, employment retention, and career training and certification.
 EMERGE operates Second Chance Recycling, Nielsen Metal Manufacturing, and Furnish Office and Home social enterprises.
 The Career Training Program helps people obtain a job credential that increases likelihood of employment and pays higher average wages than among workers without the credential.
 Currently, EMERGE helps its trainees to obtain Certified Nursing Assistant, Personal Care Assistant, Commercial Driving License, and Forklift Operation credentials.
 EMERGE recruits trainees, prepares them for training, and provides job placement support following the training.
-EMERGE pays outside schools or contractors for the cost of the training.

 The Family Partnership – Mental Health Programs